Create a Windows virtual machine with PowerShell

 Get-AzureRmPublicIpAddress -ResourceGroupName myResourceGroup | Select IpAddress

-When no longer needed, the following command can be used to remove the Resource Group, VM, and all related resources.
+When no longer needed, you can use the Remove-AzureRmResourceGroup command to remove the resource group, VM, and all related resources.

 Remove-AzureRmResourceGroup -Name myResourceGroup